blacklightinnovation/dbmonitor/README.md

-#
  # MySQL Replication | Slow Query Monitor Web Utility

-#
-# Provides the ability to have up to the (interval of your choice)
-# view of your mysql servers.
-You have the ability to
-# kill queries directly from the interface.
-You also get up to date
-# replication statistics, including lag time and Slave IO Status.
+ Provides the ability to have up to the (interval of your choice) view of your mysql servers.
+You have the ability to kill queries directly from the interface.
+You also get up to date replication statistics, including lag time and Slave IO Status.

-#
-# @author jearly@blacklightinnovation.vom
+ Author jearly@blacklightinnovation.vom
-#

 # Installation Instructions